paulghanem/IRL_Radar/README.md

 # Guided Cost Learning
-This repo is a working implementation of guided cost learning (https://arxiv.org/abs/1603.00448) for discrete action space.
-Currently, it supports the `CartPole-v0` environment.
+This repo is a working implementation of Recursive Deep Inverse Reinforcement Learning, Currently, it supports the `CartPole-v1` and `MountainCarContinuous-v0` environments.

 ## How to run: